clojurists-together/clojuriststogether.org/resources/markdown/team.md

 The Committee is responsible for governing the project, selecting which projects are sponsored, administering the project, and interacting with sponsors.

+Clojurists Together has also hired Rachel Magruder as a part-time administrative assistant to help run the program.

 Legally, Clojurists Together is run by [Clojars](https://clojars.org), as a member project of the [Software Freedom Conservancy](https://sfconservancy.org).

 Annual elections are held to elect the committee for the following year.